-Upon an evaluation of the past year, the National Council of Veteran Associations in Canada (NCVA) and our 68 member-associations continue to have significant concerns with respect to veterans legislation, regulation and policy, which will necessitate further action by the Government and Veterans Affairs Canada (VAC) to rectify the ongoing inequity and injustice impacting disabled veterans and their families.
+Upon evaluation of the past year, the National Council of Veteran Associations in Canada (NCVA) and our 68 member associations continue to have significant concerns with respect to veterans legislation, regulations and policies.
+Our Legislative Program for 2024-25 underlines the essential steps required of the Government and Veterans Affairs Canada (VAC) to rectify the ongoing inequity and injustice impacting disabled veterans and their families.